ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 * Cloud native – Image on the workstation will be modified using Autopilot and Intune.
 The OEM image in use should be from a trusted vendor or custom-built by the agency and provided to the OEM vendor for implementation prior to being dispatched to the agency.
 Alternatively, an offline image will need to be created by the agency and applied to the workstation prior to Autopilot and Intune.
 The offline image should be light weight consisting of the base Windows image and required base drivers only.
 * Hybrid – OEM image or SCCM task sequence should be used as the base for Windows 10, with Intune and Autopilot applied over the top of the image for further customisation.
 The OEM image in use should be from a trusted vendor or custom built by the agency and provided to the OEM vendor for implementation prior to being dispatched to the agency.
 Alternatively, an agency specific SCCM task sequence including the Windows image and base drivers.
 This image will then be further customised with Intune and Autopilot.

-Table 20 Additional Deployment Design Decisions for cloud native implementations
+Deployment Design Decisions for cloud native implementations

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Deployment method | Agency light weight base image with Autopilot and Intune deployments applied as during enrolment | An agency specific light weight base image provides the benefit of removing all OEM applications and firmware prior to onboarding to the agency through Intune & Autopilot.

-Table 21 Additional Deployment Design Decisions for hybrid implementations
+Deployment Design Decisions for hybrid implementations

 Decision Point | Design Decision | Justification
 --- | --- | ---